George Floyd protests in New York City | |

 Around 5,000 people were estimated to have attended various protests around the city.[29]
 A video circulated depicting an incident in Brooklyn where a police officer pulled a protester's mask off to pepper spray him.
 The officer was eventually suspended.[17][30][31]
 There were no arrests among the large crowd around Barclays Center, but a few people were arrested for breaking windows nearby.[32]
 At the end of the third day of unrest, a total of 345 arrests had been made, 33 police officers were injured, and 47 police vehicles had been damaged or destroyed, with several set on fire.[33]
 Although several videos showed instances of police violence against protesters, no statistics were immediately made available about the number of injured participants.[29]

 Several gatherings and marches took place on May 31, including large groups which moved from Manhattan to Brooklyn and Brooklyn to Manhattan.
-Though mostly peaceful during the day, events in Manhattan took a turn for the violent at night.[32]
+Though mostly peaceful during the day, events in Manhattan took a turn toward the violent at night.[32]
 Hundreds gathered in Bryant Park in Midtown Manhattan before marching in the street, remaining peaceful but blocking traffic.[19]
 According to The New York Times, "As the crowd moved peacefully up Fifth Avenue, a small group of teenage protesters started knocking over trash cans, drawing rebukes from the rest of the demonstrators."[19]
 The march went up to Central Park, then south to Foley Square and finally over the Brooklyn Bridge to Barclays Center.
 The peaceful march drew praise from Police Commissioner Dermot Shea.[32]

 In Foley Square, NYPD Lieutenant Robert Cattani knelt with a small number of other officers at the request of protesters.
 A few days later he apologized for kneeling, saying that he knelt in the hope that it would make the protesters less likely to use violence, but that it was a "horrible decision" that ruined his reputation and "goes against every principle and value that I stand for".[35][36]

 In Brooklyn, about 500 protesters gathered around a stage set up in Grand Army Plaza for a rally.
-That group and another 500 who had marched from Williamsburg convened to form a larger demonstration around Barclays Center, where people had been congregating throughout the day.[32]
+That group and another 500 who had marched from Greenpoint and Williamsburg convened to form a larger demonstration around Barclays Center, where people had been congregating throughout the day.[32]
 Police presence was minimal until the evening, when large groups marched in different directions, one towards Prospect Park in the southeast and one towards Downtown Brooklyn in the northwest, where some protesters threw objects at police and stores and were arrested.[32]
-The group tried to cross the Brooklyn Bridge but were turned back; they likewise met resistance at the Manhattan Bridge, but were eventually permitted to cross.[32]
+The group tried to cross the Brooklyn Bridge but were turned back; they likewise met resistance at the Manhattan Bridge but were eventually permitted to cross.[32]

 A gathering around Union Square that night was more violent.
-A number of fires were set and some smashed windows while others participated in looting amid objections from other protesters.[19]
+A number of fires were set and some windows were smashed while some people participated in looting amid objections from other protesters.[19]
 Looting was particularly extensive in the SoHo neighborhood of Manhattan.
 Gothamist described "shattered glass, bare mannequins, and flaming dumpsters [which] littered the streets of SoHo" the next morning, remarking on the "widespread looting" that "picked clean" several luxury fashion stores.[37]
 Twelve police officers were injured during the clashes, and 345 protesters were arrested, including Mayor Bill de Blasio's daughter.[38][39]
 A police union frequently critical of de Blasio publicized her personal information in violation of department policy.[40][41]

 On June 1, there were protests in Restoration Plaza in Bedford–Stuyvesant, as well as around Radio City Music Hall, and others blocked traffic on the FDR Drive.
 In Washington Square Park, Police Chief Terence Monahan kneeled with protesters and addressed the crowd to show solidarity.[42][41]
 At nightfall, a peaceful candlelight vigil took place at Astoria Park in Queens.[43]

 Despite an 11:00 pm curfew implemented that day, and increased police presence aimed at curbing the looting from the night before, demonstrations and widespread looting continued past 11 p.m. in Manhattan and the Bronx.[44]
-The New York Times highlighted the looting of Macy's Herald Square as a "symbolic blow", albeit with moderate damage.[34]
+The New York Times highlighted the looting of Macy's Herald Square as a "symbolic blow", albeit with only moderate damage.[34]
 Gothamist reported on "groups of looters ... jumping into and out of smashed storefronts with duffel bags" before the curfew and an "atmosphere ... of disbelief, as teenagers found themselves able to fill their bags without opposition".[44]
 Police were forceful in breaking up gatherings after the curfew, using batons and pepper spray, but there were still reports of looting late into the night, with SoHo "largely a free-for-all after 2 a.m."[44]
-In the Bronx, there was looting and people set trash fires.[44]
+In the Bronx, there was looting and trash fires.[44]
 More than 700 were arrested, both police and protesters suffered injuries, including two police hit by drivers.[41]

 During the daytime on June 2, protests were less violent than in days prior, and a stricter curfew went into effect requiring people to be indoors by 8:00 pm.[45]
 Thousands of protesters marched all over the city during the day.
 There was a peaceful gathering at the National September 11 Memorial, and another event at Foley Square.[41]
-In Astoria, Queens, about 300 protesters marched from Steinway Street and 30th Avenue to the NYPD 114th Precinct on Astoria Boulevard South.[46]
+In Astoria, Queens, about 300 protesters marched from Steinway Street and 30th Avenue to the 114th Precinct on Astoria Boulevard South.[46]
 In Times Square, more than a hundred doctors convened in a twist on a daily tradition which emerged in the city during the pandemic.
 Whereas citizens had typically leaned out their windows at 7:00 p.m. to applaud medical personnel and other essential workers, doctors instead turned up to support Black victims of police violence and call attention to systemic inequities through which the coronavirus has similarly disproportionately affected communities of color.[45]

 After 8:00 p.m., police began arresting people both for violation of curfew and for suspicion of looting.
 However, they arrested significantly fewer people than the previous day, with 280 placed under arrest.[47]
-Some remained outside after the curfew, including a group trying to cross Manhattan Bridge leading to a standoff with a police that resolved without incident.[45]
+Some remained outside after the curfew, including a group trying to cross Manhattan Bridge, leading to a standoff with a police that resolved without incident.[45]
 There were broken windows and reports of looting around Union Square, Astor Place, and Greenwich Village, sometimes thwarted by other protesters.[45]

 On the evening of June 3, more defied the curfew, and police were quicker to take action.[48]
 One group peacefully marching in Brooklyn was met by a line of police in riot gear near Cadman Plaza at about 8:45 p.m.
 The demonstrators chanted and raised their arms for about 10 minutes while other police in riot gear surrounded them, using a technique called kettling, before moving in, striking protesters with batons, and making arrests.[49][48][50]
 Another group marched from Gracie Mansion towards Central Park after curfew, leading to about 60 arrests near the park.[51]
 Jumaane Williams, the New York City Public Advocate, expressed outrage at the actions police were taking against peaceful protesters.[51]
-In Brooklyn, two NYPD officers were reportedly shot and one was stabbed in the neck while guarding against looting during a protest.
+In Brooklyn, two police officers were reportedly shot and one was stabbed in the neck while guarding against looting during a protest.
 Their attacker was a Bosnian national who was not involved in the unrest.[52][53]

 Police Chief Monahan said that there would be "no more tolerance ...
 They have to be off the street, an 8 p.m. curfew.
 We gave them to 9 p.m., and there was no indication that they were going to leave these streets.
 We're just not going to take it."[51]